 Having a relationship with your counterpart implies a level of familiarity, and trust, that are both useful and conducive to the success of any negotiated agreement.

-• Not only is trust essential for arriving at an agreement, but it is also key in implementation because there is a degree of risk for each party in this stage.
+– Not only is trust essential for arriving at a negotiated agreement, but it is also key in implementation because there is a degree of risk for each party in this stage.

 Trusting your counterpart helps mitigate these risks and thus leads to greater confidence in the outcome of the agreement reached.